Les Moss: Coaching and managing career

 Moss succeeded Ralph Houk as manager for the 1979 Detroit Tigers.
-In his time with the Tigers he went 27–26.
-He actually was not fired for cause or because he was ineffective, but rather because Sparky Anderson, a proven big-league manager and four-time pennant winner with the Cincinnati Reds, had unexpectedly become available.
+In his time with the Tigers, he went 27–26.
+He was not fired for cause or because he was ineffective, but rather because Sparky Anderson, a proven big-league manager and four-time pennant winner with the Cincinnati Reds, had unexpectedly become available.
 Moss was named the Tigers' manager soon after the 1978 season concluded.
 However, after Anderson was fired by the Reds on November 27, 1978, the Tigers came to a deal to bring Anderson to Detroit after the first third of the 1979 season.
 Following Moss's dismissal on June 12, 1979, coach Dick Tracewski served as interim manager for two games until Anderson's arrival on June 14.